Reletter

 ROBOTS ATE MY HOMEWORK

-AI workflows for founders and marketers who refuse to be boring.
-Get complete systems + strategic depth + human creativity.
-Yes, the robots ate your homework—but we kept the good parts.
+AI systems and strategic frameworks that help you escape the AI circus.
+Get complete workflows + strategic depth + human creativity.
+Yes, the robots ate your homework, but they kept the good parts.

 Platform